MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

 While wandering around in AltspaceVR, you're likely to encounter spaces that are so surreal and surprising.
 They leave you slack-jawed and in awe.
 We totally get it.
-Our platform is home to myriad wondrous Worlds, many of which were created by our community of content creators, aka users like you!
+Our platform is home to myriad wondrous Worlds, many of which were created by our community of content creators, also known as users like you!

 Yes, YOU!